Ryuji-Hazama/AI_RSP_Game/RSP_AI_Project.md

 #### Issue_2: *Prediction accuracy*

 - **Issue: *How to make the predictions more accurate?***
-  - The AI have been just tracking the player's hand patterns in the earlier model.
+  - The AI has been just tracking the player's hand patterns in the earlier model.
   - I need to reshape the AI structure to make the predictions more accurate.

 - **Approach: *Add an extra layer to the model.***